 In a world facing numerous issues that stem from climate change, it is important to adapt our current processes, lifestyles, and activities that could further damage our environment.
 Human activities heavily influence climate change, but everyone can take steps to reduce their actions’ negative impact on the environment.
 One huge breakthrough in the scientific world is artificial photosynthesis.
 Although in its early stages, artificial photosynthesis uses a plant’s existing system to develop fuels such as ethylene, methane, or other fuels.
 Hopefully, in the future, it will reduce the need for fossil fuels and provide more sustainable fuel options.
+Nanoparticle materials of different shapes and particle sizes are used as catalysts to mimic key photosynthesis functions.
+These functions include absorbing sunlight and transferring the electrons required to start chemical reactions in energy production.
+There are several challenges and benefits to nanoparticle materials in artificial photosynthesis, which will be discussed throughout this blog post.

 How Nanoparticle Materials are Used for Artificial Photosynthesis